Spotlighting Task-Relevant Features: Object-Centric Representations for Better Generalization in Robotic Manipulation: Results

 \subsection{Q2: Do SOCRs enhance generalization under visual distribution shifts?}

 We now evaluate generalization to out-of-distribution conditions, including novel distractors, unseen textures, and lighting changes.
-The Figure~\ref{fig:perf} summarizes the average success rate across all generalization scenarios.
 Table~\ref{table:perf_gen_meta}, and \ref{table:perf_gen_real} provide detailed results for each environment and shift type.
 As SAM+DINOv2 fails to learn effective policies, we exclude it from the generalization analysis.

 Overall, SOCRs-based policies exhibit substantially better robustness to distribution shifts compared to dense and global representations.
-Notably, \textbf{DINOSAUR-Rob*} policy consistently achieves the highest success rates overall across environments, with the smallest relative performance drop from in-domain to generalization settings.
-Even without robotic pretraining, \textbf{DINOSAUR*} remains highly competitive in simulation and clearly outperforms all baselines in the real world.
+Notably, DINOSAUR-Rob* policy consistently achieves the highest success rates overall across environments, with the smallest relative performance drop from in-domain to generalization settings (Figure~\ref{fig:perf}).
+Even without robotic pretraining, DINOSAUR* remains highly competitive in simulation and clearly outperforms all baselines in the real world.
 Notably, we can have a direct comparison between DINOSAUR* and DINOv2 as they share the same backbone with only the additional adapted Slot-Attention layer on top of the frozen model.
 This comparison highlights the benefits of object-centric intermediate representations for generalization, as DINOSAUR* significantly outperforms DINOv2 across all scenarios.

 In \textbf{MetaWorld} (Table~\ref{table:perf_gen_meta}), DINOv2 and Theia-based policies outperform ResNet-based policies on average, confirming previous findings (e.g.,\cite{burns2023makespretrainedvisualrepresentations}).
 Notably, Theia performs best in the distractor scenario, likely due to CLIP-based text-image alignment helping the policy to ignore irrelevant patches.
 Remarkably, the SOCRs-based models excel under texture and lighting shifts, where they outperform all baselines by a large margin.
 This suggests that object-centric representations effectively capture invariant object properties, enhancing robustness to appearance changes.
 Indeed, Figure~\ref{fig:overview} shows that SOCRs can distinguish objects from background clutter, likely enabling policies to focus on task-relevant elements.